 Most of this process will need to be handled by an executor — along with an estate attorney.
 The executor is the person named in a will to ensure it is fulfilled.
-It’s usually the surviving spouse or a surviving child of the deceased.
+It’s often the surviving spouse or a surviving child of the deceased.

 How much can you sell a mortgage note for?

 Process for getting a private mortgage note quote

 In order to determine what your options are when selling real estate notes it is advised to have the following information:

 1. The promissory note

-2. A copy of the mortgage, deed or trust
+2. A copy of the mortgage, mortgage deed or deed of trust

 3. Closing documents

-4. The note’s balance and terms, including length, rate, etc.
+4. The note’s balance and terms, including length, interest rate, etc.